european-dynamics-rnd/circuloos-orchestrator/docs/README-camunda-RAMP-python.md

 - If a pending form is found, the frontend displays the form to the user for completion.
 - Once the user fills out the form, the frontend sends the data back to the RAMP backend, which updates the task status to `completed`.

+### 8. RAMP Backend sends Message to Camunda Engine
+- When a user fills the form and the frontend sends the data back to the RAMP backend, then the backend also sends a message to Camunda engine to a **"Receive Task"** to pass the data to Camunda Engine.
 ---